homics/instructions/homics/docs/user-guide/kafka.md

 ## Goal

-We will change the exercise 3 but this time using kafka.
+We will change what was done in exercise 3, but this time using kafka.
 No need for table and crawler anymore.

 When an order is payed, an event is sent.